Thank you to our wonderful team!

 Director

 Alison is a former librarian with the Federal Government.
-She transitioned to family responsibilities with child and elder care and has volunteered throughout this time in a variety of organizations an roles.
+She transitioned to family responsibilities with child and elder care and has volunteered throughout this time in a variety of organizations and roles.
 After serving as Secretary to the TROtt Board, Alison has recently joined the Fundraising arm and looks forward to connecting with the generous members of the local business community.

 Staff